CactiLab/ACES/notes/Readme.md

 ## 1.Environment setups

-Before run the test project, we need to initialize the environment, including the llvm, gcc tool chain.
+Before running the test project, we need to initialize the environment, including the `llvm` and `gcc tool-chain`.

 ```shell
 cd compiler